-Accessible from July to September, Gas-san (1984m) is the highest of the three sacred mountains.
-From the trail head at Hachigōme (八合目; eighth station), the route passes through an alpine plateau to Kyūgōme (九合目; ninth station) in 1¾ hours, and then grinds uphill for another 1¼ hours.
+Accessible from July to September, Gas-san (1984m) is the highest of these sacred mountains.
+From Hachigōme (八合目; eighth station), the route passes through an alpine plateau to Kyūgōme (九合目; ninth station) in 1¾ hours, then grinds uphill for another 1¼ hours.
+Before entering deeply spiritual Gassan-jinja you must be 'purifed': bow to receive the priest's benediction, then brush yourself head-to-toe with the slip of paper, placing it afterwards in the fountain.
+Beyond the gate, photography is prohibited.

 From here, the pilgrimage route presses on towards the steep descent to Yudono-san.
 This takes another three hours or so, and you'll have to carefully descend rusty ladders chained to the cliff sides and pick your way down through a slippery stream bed at the end of the trail.